Here’s the truth: the first date is easy.

 What Makes A Good Second Date?

 The second date is your time to show a little more of the real you and the things you enjoy, and that starts with the activity.
 If you pick an activity you don’t enjoy, you’re not going to be comfortable, you’re not being honest with the other person, and worst of all, you’re not going to have fun.
+For example, if you dislike farmers markets, then don’t go just because it’s a good idea (it is).
+Instead, maybe you think: “I want to go snowboarding today …” So you invite her to come along.
 Remember, enthusiasm is contagious.
+Dating is supposed to be fun to start by doing what you feel like doing and then invite her to be part of your life.
+Chances are, your perfect day will be a ton of fun for her.
 [R]

-- Social — Something you’d enjoy doing with friends (so, not something like quietly reading a book)
+- Social — Something you’d enjoy doing with friends (so, not something like quietly reading a book or browsing Reddit)

 - Inclusive — Something that your date doesn’t need prior experience to know how to do (like horseback riding)

-- Conversational — There should be lots of opportunity for conversation between you and your date; in other words, no going to the movies or taking a miming class.
+- Conversational — There should be lots of opportunity for conversation between you and your date; in other words, no going to the movies at night or taking a miming class.
 [R]

 You can find all sorts of cool, interesting stuff at flea markets, and the wide variety of different items means you’ll never run out of things to talk about.
 Even if you don’t buy anything, it’s a great way to show your date the kinds of things you’re into.
 And if you do buy something, you’ve got a nice memento of an excellent second date.

 Try adding a little twist to the standard bar date: head to a bar that has board games.
-It’s the best of both worlds: you get to have drinks and chat with your date, and adding in a board game gives you a built-in activity that’s fun and doesn’t require the conversation to do all the heavy lifting.
+The idea is that it’s the best of both worlds: you get to have drinks and chat with your date, and adding in a board game gives you a built-in activity that’s fun and doesn’t require the conversation to do all the heavy lifting.

 Taking your date to a cooking class can be a blast.
 If you do it right, you’ll impress them with your skills in the kitchen, and even if your meal turns out to be a disaster, you’ll have fun trying to make it.
 Best of all, you don’t have to clean up when it’s all done!